 Lake Clark is open year-round and your visit will be dependent upon what season you’d like to explore and what kind of wildlife you wish to see.
 Brown bears hibernate from December to April, but are most active during the salmon run in August and September.

 Caribou and moose can be seen any time of year, and birds will follow the migrating season.
 If fishing is high on your list of To Dos, summer will be your best bet, but hiking and camping can be enjoyed during any season if you are prepared.
 Just remember that Lake Clark National Park is remote and very isolated, so be thoroughly equipped for all of your activities.

 Where RVers Can Stay

-If you want to camp inside the park, you’d better be ready to tent camp and happy with primitive camp sites.
-Check out the park’s website and their informaiton about backpacking and camping in the park before you go.
+If you want to camp inside the park, you’d better be ready to tent camp and happy with primitive campsites.
+Check out the park’s website and their information about backpacking and camping in the park before you go.